Ryanluoxu/Java-Interview-Question/README.md

 #### 3. What is array ? benefits and limitation.
 - Array is a fixed sized data structure to store similar data type.
+- Benefits:
-- Benefits: Optimize the codes, so that we can store, retrieve or sort the data easily
+ - Optimize the codes, so that we can store, retrieve or sort the data easily
-- Limitation
+- Limitation:
  - The size of array is fixed.
 We can’t change the size at runtime.
  - We need the decide the data type when we create array.